-As mentioned earilier, wbadmin delete backup only works for non-system backup in Windows Server 2012 and later operating system.
+As mentioned earlier, wbadmin delete backup only works for non-system backup in Windows Server 2012 and later operating systems.

-Thus, if your are using Windows Server 2008 or other previous system, you can choose to delete its shadow copies by diskshadow.
+Thus, if you are using Windows Server 2008 or other previous systems, you can choose to delete its shadow copies by diskshadow.
 For details, please refer to wbadmin delete backup for Windows Server 2016/2012/2008.

-To delete all system state backups, except the most recent 3 backups, type the following commands in the command prompt window and hite Enter to excute.
+To delete all system state backups, except the most recent 3 backups, type the following commands in the command prompt window and hit Enter to execute.

 Type wbadmin delete systemstatebackup -keepVersions:3